Home Vancouver Events Calendar NOVEMBER Events in Vancouver in 2024 Remembrance Day in Vancouver

 Remembrance Day ceremonies usually include a gathering at a park or cenotaph, a memorial service, and the laying of wreaths by veterans and dignitaries.

-At most Remembrance Day events there is also a parade, a marching band, bagpipes played by men in kilts, and RCMP police officers, cadets and veterans all in their uniforms.
-There is also the singing of the national anthem – O Canada – the playing of a bugle, and sometimes a prayer.
+At most Remembrance Day events there is also a parade, a marching band, and bagpipes played by men in kilts.
+There are also RCMP police officers, cadets and veterans in their uniforms marching along.
+In addition, there’s the singing of the national anthem – O Canada – the playing of a bugle, and sometimes a prayer.
 As November is one of Vancouver’s rainiest months, there are usually also lots of umbrellas.

 To support veterans, people buy and wear poppies, which are plastic red flowers, and for which donation proceeds go to supporting veterans.

-Traditionally, Canadians mark two minutes of silence at 11 am on November 11th each year to mark the end of World War I, and to remember sacrifices made in other wars since.
-Remembrance Day is a national holiday in Canada and a time when Canadians join together to remember those that have lost their lives in all wars.
+Traditionally, Canadians mark two minutes of silence at 11:00 am on November 11th each year to mark the end of World War I, and to remember sacrifices made in other wars since.
+Remembrance Day is a national holiday in Canada and a time when Canadians join together to remember those who have lost their lives in all wars.

-For details about specific Remembrance Day events throughout Metro Vancouver, click Remembrance Day Ceremonies.
+Click Remembrance Day Ceremonies for details about specific Remembrance Day events throughout Metro Vancouver.

 Lest we forget. …